 (c) An applicant must achieve a passing score on all portions of the examination within a two-year period.
 An applicant who does not achieve a passing score on all portions of the examination within a two-year period must retake the entire examination and achieve a passing score on each portion of the examination.
 An applicant who does not apply for certification within one year of successful completion of the examination must retake the examination and achieve a passing score on each portion of the examination.
-An applicant may not take any part of the examination more than three times in a two-year period.
+An applicant may not take any part of the practical examination more than three times in a two-year period.

 On forms provided by the commissioner, each certified dispenser must submit with the application for renewal of certification evidence of completion of ten course hours of continuing education earned within the 12-month period of November 1 to October 31, between the effective and expiration dates of certification.
 Continuing education courses must be directly related to hearing instrument dispensing and approved by the International Hearing Society, the American Speech-Language-Hearing Association, or the American Academy of Audiology.
 Evidence of completion of the ten course hours of continuing education must be submitted by December 1 of each year.
 This requirement does not apply to dispensers certified for less than one year.